dtfabio/calculate-Invoice/README.md

 # calculate-Invoice
-Calculate Invoice without GUI written in C++
+Calculate Invoice with Struct without GUI written in C++